RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 # Lesson 2

 ## Classification vs Regression

+Classification and regression have very specific meanings.

+Our `is_cat` classification function returns True or False.
+It's a categorization function used for a Classification model.

+If you wanted to predict how old is a cat, or predict some kind of number, you call that Regression.

+In other words:
+- Classification = Predicting from a discrete set of possibilities.
+- Regression = Predicts one or more numeric quantities, such as temperature or location.

 ## Validation Data Set
 ## Epoch, metrics, error rate and accuracy
 ## Overfitting, training, validation and testing data set